Champion Jet 3

-HSC Champion Jet 3 is a catamaran ferry operated by Seajets.
+Champion Jet 3 is a high-speed catamaran ferry owned and operated by Seajets.
 Launched in 1997, she was initially chartered out as a civilian ferry, then became the first large catamaran to enter military service when she was commissioned into the Royal Australian Navy as HMAS Jervis Bay from 1999 to 2001.

-In 2002, the catamaran was sent to Europe on charter, operating with Italian company TRIS during that year, before being chartered by SpeedFerries for its Dover to Boulogne-sur-Mer service.
-Renamed HSC SpeedOne, she operated on this route until she was impounded by French authorities in late 2008, as the company had failed to pay taxes.
-SpeedFerries was placed into administration shortly after, and the ferry was laid up until 2010, when she was purchased by Condor Ferries and renamed Condor Rapide.
-She was then sold in 2021 to Trasmapi, a Spanish ferry operator.
-In August 2023, Greek ferry operator Seajets purchased the vessel and renamed it HSC Champion Jet 3.
+In 2002, she returned to civilian use, chartered to the Italian company TRIS.
+From 2004, she was chartered by SpeedFerries for its Dover to Boulogne-sur-Mer service.
+Renamed SpeedOne and later purchased outright by the company, she operated on this route until French authorities impounded her in late 2008, as the SpeedFerries had failed to pay taxes.
+SpeedFerries was placed into administration shortly after, and the ferry was laid up until 2010, when she was purchased by Condor Ferries for operations between the Channel Islands and St Malo as Condor Rapide.
+She was then sold in 2021 to Spanish operator Trasmapi as Incat 045.
+Having failed to enter service with Trasmapi, she was sold to Seajets in 2023, and currently operates in the Aegean Sea as Champion Jet 3.